 But you will have to engage your power and it’s impossible when you are playing the victim.

-“Is My Wife Attracted To Me” Quiz
+“Is My Wife Attracted To Me” Take The Quiz

 It can help you to identify areas of your relationship that could use some work, or it can help you to recognize the positive aspects of your relationship.